 - What is your book blog reviewing niche?– Will you focus on just young adult books or all adult fiction?
 Do you want a book club blog?
 Will you discuss what new books to read?
 Will you write about books on blogging?
 Do you want to write romance book reviews?
 Are you solely a book review blog?
 Are you hoping to add other topics besides books?
 For example, I am a book and travel blogger.
 My blogging friends have food paired with their book summary blogs.
 You get the idea…

 - Who is your book blog audience?– Who are you hoping will read your posts?
 Mature readers?
 Teachers?
 Librarians?
 Readers that travel?
 Readers that cook?
 Aspiring writers?
 Teens?
 Families?
 Homeschool moms?
 Fitness fanatics?

 Where To Start A Blog: How To Create A Domain/Web Address For Your Book Review Blog

 This step is where people freak out.
-DO NOT freak out!
+Don’t freak out.

-This is completely acceptable if you are a hobby blogger, never want to make money from your blog, never want to add book affiliate programs, or don’t have or want to spend the extra $50 this year to dedicate to a site.
+This is completely acceptable if you are a hobby blogger, never want to make money from your blog, never want to add book affiliate programs, or don’t have or want to spend the extra $50 this year to dedicate to a book blogging website.
 This part will not tell you how to start a book blog on tumblr.
 Sorry.